 - Chatter REST

 Dashboard in Salesforce is a platform for a visual representation of data combined in reports.
 It consists of different components and each component comprises a report.
-The reports are presented in the form of pie charts, bar charts, graphs, etc. It provides the key reports and performance indicators of the organization on one single platform.
+The Salesforce reports are presented in the form of pie charts, bar charts, graphs, etc. It provides the key reports and performance indicators of the organization on one single platform.
 The visual representations make it easy for teams to analyze key points such as sales performance, revenue, products, customer experience, etc.

 Organizations can easily create dashboards, simply by the drag and drop process.
 You can also decide what data should be displayed on each dashboard.
 You can also create dynamic dashboards where you can control the data access on one single dashboard, rather than creating new dashboards.

 ERP stands for Enterprise Resource Planning.
-ERP connects financial and operational systems to a central database, it helps organizations to manage businesses more efficiently.
+ERP connects financial and operational systems to a central database, it helps organizations manage businesses more efficiently.
 Whereas, CRM helps in managing the relationship of clients with businesses.

 Both serve as vital data repositories.
 Both also touch on multiple departments and, while they are sometimes built on the same platform, the software is often bought separately and integrated where needed.